 The Bottom Line

 As we have seen above, you cannot lose 30 pounds in 30 days but you can lose 30 days over time with the proper diet and incorporating exercise into your plan.
-Fast weight loss, while it may be attractive, is very dangerous to your health and not recommended by health professionals.
+While it may be attractive, fast weight loss is very dangerous to your health and not recommended by health professionals.
 If you are interested in following the above tips or making changes to your diet, please consult a doctor before attempting any tips given.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!